plusiv/portainer-deployer/README.md

 Get a stack info from portainer.

 optional arguments:
-  -h, --help            show this help message and exit --id ID               Id of the stack to look for --name NAME, -n NAME  Name of the stack to look for --all, -a             Gets all stacks
+  -h, --help            Show help message and exit.
+  --id ID               Id of the stack to look for --name NAME, -n NAME  Name of the stack to look for --all, -a             Gets all stacks